Table of Contents:

 There are 3 things that need to be done from a routing prospective for this to work.

 - Create a subnet in APP VPC in same zone as APP.
-Use this Subnet for attaching the AZ in the VPC This subnet is called the TGW Gateway Subnet.
+Use this Subnet for the TGW attachment Subnet for that zone.
 In this subnet create a route which says that Next Hop to reach the APP is the GWLBe.
+Also, put a route for the greenfield subnet pointing to the infra tgw

 - In the GWLBe subnet put a route for the Source (greenfield subnet) pointing to Infra TGW